 Size and Form

-10 to 15 feet high and wide; upright habit.
+10 to 15 feet high and wide; upright to irregular habit.

 Tree & Plant Care

 Best in full sun to light shade in well-drained soil.

 Avoid planting in low-lying areas where soil remains wet.

 Shallow roots benefit with a layer of mulch to moderate soil temperatures.

 Prune cultivars with colored foliage heavily to produce new growth (which produces best color).

 May suffer from dieback in cold winters